EasyMam/dev/README.md

-  EasyMam - Your Easy strategic Memoization & Throttling
+  EasyMam - For easy strategic Memoization & Throttling

   A simple Memoization & Throttling Library for use in Web UI & NodeJS environment It allows only one call to be made to your service at any given time